amankonnur/Stock-price-prediction-using-LSTM/README.md

-To create a brief README for the provided Jupyter Notebook, I'll extract its key details.
-Let me inspect the file.

-Here's a draft of the README file based on the extracted details:

 ## LSTM Model for Stock Market Price Prediction

 This repository contains a Jupyter Notebook that implements an LSTM-based model to predict stock market prices using historical data fetched from Yahoo Finance.
 The model utilizes data preprocessing, moving averages, and neural network techniques to forecast future prices.